Skip to main content

 4. What are the requirements for becoming a sponsor of employment-based migrants and what are the role and reporting duties of sponsors?

-The sponsor must generally be registered with a Danish business number (VAT number) and offer a contract which offers salary and terms of employment corresponding to Danish standards and pay the salary into a Danish bank account.
+The sponsor (employer) must generally be registered with a Danish business number (VAT number) and offer a contract which offers salary and terms of employment corresponding to Danish standards and pay the salary into a Danish bank account.

 If a company (sponsor) wish to be certified for the Fast track scheme to take advantage of the quick job start etc. there are special duties for obtaining the certification.